pcollinscode/DataVisualization/README.md

     1. Can also right click on "index.html" and then "View in Browser".
 This will not start Visual Studio debugging.

 ### WebScraper
 The semantic parser component, the WebScraper, is currently implemented as a java class.
-It has been compiled into an executable jar file that can be launched from the command console on any system with a recent version of the java runtime environment installed.
+It has been compiled into an executable jar file that can be launched from the command console on any system with a recent version of the Java Runtime Environment installed.

 To run the standalone component example, open a console window in the folder containing the executable jar file and type: